-Macro Info Description Activation Lists the Hot Key, Shortkey or other activation of the macro.
-Scope Lists the scope of the macro.
-Script Displays the macro script in Direct Editor format.
-Name Lists the name assigned to the macro.
-Icon Path Lists the names of the icons used.
-The information can then be printed in any text editor.
+Activation - Lists the Hot Key, Shortkey or other activation of the macro.

+- Scope Lists the scope of the macro. - Script Displays the macro script in Direct Editor format. - Name Lists the name assigned to the macro. - Icon Path Lists the names of the icons used.

+The information saved may be printed in any text editor.